Info

 How can you tell if a piece of furniture is Mid-Century?

-Clean lines, slender legs, organic shapes, and a minimalist design free of superfluous ornamentation.
+Clean lines, slender legs, organic shapes, and a minimalist design without superfluous ornamentation.

 Does mid-century design work well in modern apartments?

 Yes.
-Thanks to its clean lines, the style blends very well with modern architecture.
+Thanks to its clean lines, this style blends very well with modern architecture.

 Is mid-century furniture durable?

-Originally, many of these designs were intended to be permanent.
+Originally, many of these designs were intended to last.
 Today, the quality of the construction and the materials used are what matter most.

 Is mid-century design timeless?